signalfx/splunk-otel-ruby/docs/instrumenting-rails.md

 end
 ```

-To enable only Rails an indiviual `c.use` can be used:
+To enable only Rails, you can use an individual `c.use`:

 ```ruby
 Splunk::Otel.configure do |c|